maxkdavis/Portfolio.v1/README.md

-# Portfolio README.md (currently under maintenance)
+# Portfolio README.md

+Thank you for visisting my portfolio website.
+I am currently working on an updated website to further showcase my progress as a frontend web developer.